 While the process of applying for benefits is complicated and confusing, SSA and the Pennsylvania Disability Determination Services are very strict about application requirements.
 There is little leeway in meeting all requirements and filling out paperwork completely and correctly, so it is important to have a lawyer on your side who has experience with the application process.

 The role of a social security disability lawyer is to act as your advocate throughout the process of applying for benefits or appealing a denial of benefits.
 There is a lot of information to gather and paperwork that needs to be filled out during this process, and a lawyer will complete these tasks to raise your chances of approval.
 If there is anything that you do not understand while applying for benefits, your lawyer will be able to explain it to you in language that you understand instead of using complex legal terms.

 Supporting Your Family Through Disability

 While a person who is disabled may need to pay for personal expenses with disability insurance benefits, it is not uncommon for someone to be the provider for dependents as well.
 If you have a spouse, children or grandchildren who are depending on you to provide them with housing, food and other necessities, this will be taken into consideration during the process of applying for disability benefits.
-A social security disability lawyer can make sure that the SSA is aware of any responsibility you have to provide financial support for dependents to ensure that you get the money you need to support both yourself and your family members who depend on you.
+A lawyer can make sure that the SSA is aware of any responsibility you have to provide financial support for dependents to ensure that you get the money you need to support both yourself and your family members who depend on you.
 Contact a legal professional now to make sure that you and your family will be able to pay for basic necessities now and in the future.